-Kelso Mountain is a 5.9 mile lightly trafficked out and back trail located near Idaho Springs, CO that features beautiful wild flowers and is rated as moderate.
+Kelso Mountain is a 5.9 mile lightly trafficked out and back trail located near Idaho Springs, Colorado that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking and walking and is accessible from June until October.

 Mount Kelso does not have an easily definable trail, but is a fun, challenging class 2 bushwhack which will keep you away from the crowds while in the Grays/Torreys area.
 It is fantastic to sit at the summit and watch people do the saddle between Grays and Torreys via bionculars.
 We had the summit all to ourselves and saw no one else on our mountain specific, though you see plenty of people on the main path.
 We went on a beautiful Sunday, were on our way up around 8, and were off the trail around 1pm, and this included having to figure out a route up the mountain and considering giving up ourselves due to the lack of trail.
 There were mountain goats on the top!